tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 <cref> TODO: Define key derivation for Extended Key Update (reattestation) as
 described in {{reattestation}}. </cref>

+## The TLS Stack's Interface to the TEE

+When the TEE signs the Evidence or Attestation Results, it also binds them to the TLS Identity public key and the TLS session.
+TEE implementations differ, and some only allow a single nonce to be added to the signature with no associated checks.
+Therefore we adopt a defense-in-depth approach:

+* TEE wrapper libraries and TLS stacks SHOULD NOT allow direct access to the Evidence/AR generation API without checking the nonce.
+At the very least, the nonce SHOULD be the result of HKDF with an allowlist of labels.
+* The RP SHOULD NOT base its trust decision only on the identity of the issuer of the Evidence's (or AR's) trust root.
+It SHOULD also ensure that the software layer above it is endorsed.
+* The TEE itself, when possible, SHOULD generate the nonce by running HKDF with an allowlisted label and if it holds the TIK, SHOULD validate the pubic key.

 # After The Initial Handshake {#after-handshake}